yeehaa123/presentation-moonconf/slides.md

 <!--

-And compare that to how it looks today.
+... and compare that to how it looks today.
 The core chuch of 1306 is still intact, but is hardly recognizable.
 Over time, it has been augmented by many small modules that each extend the original building with custom functionality, such as housing, catering, and - ironically - prostitution.

 This quote about the microkernel pattern could equally apply to the architecture of the 'Oude Kerk':